anubhavsrivastava/theanubhav.com/_posts/2019-03-10-dont-delay-technical-debts.md

 #### Part 1 of 2

+Read the second part - [Coping up with technical debts](/2019/04/07/coping-with-technical-debts/)

 Following article would explain most of scenarios with regards to frontend/web development but simply can be applied as in general software development.

 ### Table of contents